Public address system: Large venue systems

+Voice alarm and emergency use

+When a public address system is used to broadcast emergency or evacuation messages it forms part of a voice alarm (or voice evacuation) system and is subject to speech-intelligibility requirements.
+In Europe the control and indicating equipment for such systems is covered by EN 54-16, and the intelligibility of the installed system is typically verified by measuring the Speech Transmission Index, most often using the simplified STIPA method defined in IEC 60268-16.

 Acoustic feedback

 All PA systems have the potential for audio feedback, which occurs when a microphone picks up sound from the speakers, which is re-amplified and sent through the speakers again.
 It often sounds like a loud high-pitched squeal or screech, and can occur when the volume of the system is turned up too high.
 Feedback only occurs when the loop gain of the feedback loop is greater than one, so it can always be stopped by reducing the volume sufficiently.

 Sound engineers take several steps to maximize gain before feedback, including keeping microphones at a distance from speakers, ensuring that directional microphones are not pointed towards speakers, keeping the onstage volume levels down, and lowering gain levels at frequencies where the feedback is occurring, using a graphic equalizer, a parametric equalizer, or a notch filter.
-Some 2010s-era mixing consoles and effects units have automatic feedback preventing circuits.
+Some 2010s-era mixing consoles and effects units have automatic feedback-preventing circuits.

 Feedback prevention devices detect the start of unwanted feedback and use a precise notch filter to lower the gain of the frequencies that are feeding back.
 Some automated feedback detectors require the user to "set" the feedback-prone frequencies by purposely increasing gain (during a sound check) until some feedback starts to occur.
 This process is often referred to as "a ring out" or "an EQ" of a room/venue.
 The device then retains these frequencies in its memory and it stands by ready to cut them.
 Some automated feedback prevention devices can detect and reduce new frequencies other than those found in the sound check.